therealharpaljadeja/DevRel/README.md

 # Repository layout

-Folders are organized within the main three categories that Developer Relations supports.
+Folders organized by categories.
+Example:

 - Education
 - Community support
 - Events

-Subfolders within these categories will support project work that can be organized and managed utilizing GitHub projects.
+- ...

 _Repository branches can be merged into master branch once a pull request has been submitted and approved by a reviewer._

 ## Developer Relations Team

 - Eric Nakagawa
-- Brandy Camacho
+- Josh Crites
 - Jarrell James
-- Josh Crites
 - Yaz Khoury
+- Brandy Camacho
+- Joy Nyzio